SanPen/GridCal/README.md

 - [Making a grid with profiles (video)](https://youtu.be/H2d_2bMsIS0)

+- [GridCal PlayGround repository](https://github.com/yasirroni/GridCalPlayground) with some notebooks and examples.

 # Batteries included

 In an effort to ease the simulation and construction of grids,